 Joseph Hopson JP (1826-99).
 Set up Newbury's first known photographic business in 1851.
-Founder in 1854 of the Hopson part of Camp Hopson, as a furniture, decorating, and house agency business at 64 Northbrook Street.
-Elected Councillor for North Ward 1878.
+Founder in 1854 of the Hopson part of Camp Hopson, as a furniture, decorating, and house agency business at 64 Northbrook Street.6 Elected Councillor for North Ward 1878.
 JP 1895.
 Alderman 1897.
 He promoted the avenue of lime trees in the Marsh (now Victoria Park), planted while he was Mayor.
 Liberal, "inclined perhaps to the older traditions of the Party, rather than to some of its more modern developments".
 Deacon, and for about 60 years Sunday School teacher at Newbury Congregationalist Church.
-Teetotaller, President of the local Temperance Society.
-Father of Frederic Hopson, Mayor in 1904.
+Teetotaller, President of the local Temperance Society.7 Father of Frederic Hopson, Mayor in 1904.
 See Alfred Camp, Mayor in 1909 and 1910.

-The Borough Charters, which had been acquired by the creditors of the Borough following the Chancery suits of 1834, were restored to the Council through the good offices of Walter Money.6
+The Borough Charters, which had been acquired by the creditors of the Borough following the Chancery suits of 1832, were restored to the Council through the good offices of Walter Money.8 A mayoral robe was adopted, probably continuing until 1957.9